DICTIONARY - D

 It was founded in 1975 CE by Oberto Airaudi (1950 - 2013) with about 24 followers -- by the year 2000 that number had grown to 800.
 Damanhur's supporters claim the growth and activity of the community has revitalised the local area.
 Citizens participate in 1 of 4 levels depending upon their chosen involvement, A, B, C, or D. Class A citizens share all resources and live on site full-time.
 Class B citizens contribute to financial goals and live on site a minimum of 3 days a week.
 Class C and D citizens can live anywhere.
 Class A & B citizens participate fully in The School of Meditation, Social, and the Game of Life.
 Class C citizens participate fully in The School of Meditation.
 The community has its own constitution and currency, the Credito.

 Damanhur gained fame in 1992 after the disclosure of underground workings where they built the Temples of Humankind1.
 This excavation work had begun 14 years earlier in 1978 in complete secrecy.
 Because it had been constructed without planning approval the Italian authorities ordered construction work to stop although artwork was allowed to continue.
 Permission was subsequently granted retrospectively.
+Click on the image to the left to enlarge it.

 The Federation of Damanhur now has centres in Europe, America, and Japan.